-- Copy: Copies selected editor text to the clip-board. - Cut: Copies selected editor text to the clip-board and deletes text. - Paste: Pastes text from clipboard to the editor at cursor. - Find and Replace: Opens a dialog with find and replace tools that allows for optional whole word and case sensitive find and replace. - Grade Redo: Undoes the last undo. - Undo: Reverses the last edit.
+- Tut: Copies selected editor text to the clip-board and deletes text. - Paste: Pastes text from clipboard to the editor at cursor. - Sind and Replace: Opens a dialog with find and replace tools that allows for optional whole word and case sensitive find and replace. - CRedo: Undoes the last undo. - 💙 Undo: Reverses the last edit.